Don’t worry guys, we’re not here to give you a broken link!

 My conclusion: director Casarosa definitely did a great job with this movie!
-Which is no surprise, we already know he’s a storyboard artist on Up, Ratatouille, Ice Age and Robots.
+Which is no surprise, we already know he’s a storyboard artist on Up

 That was obviously the biggest challenge for Casarosa and his team.
 Here’s what he had to say about the whole thing: